10 Tips To Achieve a Great Lenticular Image

 Your first choice will be to decide weather you would like a 3D piece or an animating piece.
 Although it is possible to achieve a little of each, most images show one or the other.
 This is because the lenses must run vertically in a 3D image and horizontally in an animating image.

 2) When choosing the amount of frames to use, fewer is usually better.

 The more frames that appear in your image, the less clearly the frames will be separated from each other.
 A seven frame image will have more ghosting between frames than a two frame image.
 Sometimes ghosting can work to your advantage; an animation of water flowing should not “click” through the frames.
 It will look more natural if it smears.
 But more often, bleed hurts.
 Try to use the least amount of frames you can and still tell the story.
 You can read more about how many frames to use here and you can read more about “ghosting” and how to design for it here.

 This one is important!
 Avoid having any part of the image change from black to white.
 If you have a black cat walking across a white background, the black ink from the first frame will not disappear into the white background and you will see the cat at all positions all the time.
 Avoid having the parts of the image that are animating contrast in color and when possible keep the foreground lighter than the background.

 4) Up/Down works better than Left/Right

 It’s a fact!
-In lenticular animation, images that animate when tilted up/down work better than animations that are left/right.
+In lenticular animation, images that animate when tilted up/down work better than animations that animate left/right.
 In this case “works better” means that you will see each frame separated more clearly from every other frame.
-Especially in a lenticular postcard.

 5) Keep part of the image stable